Skip to main content

 Play / PauseStarts or stops time animation.

-Reset to startJumps back to the beginning of the time range.
+Reset to startJumps the playhead back to the beginning of the focused time range.

 Loop toggleWhen enabled, playback restarts from the beginning when it reaches the end.